davetron5000/tdd_cli_talk/demo/demo_03_error_handling.md

 * We could still benefit from unit tests

 !SLIDE bullets incremental
+# Benefits of unit tests
+* Less setup required
+* Faster TDD cycle
+* Encourages better design

+!SLIDE bullets incremental
-# Design will need to change
+# Current design will need to change
 * How to test those system calls?
 * What do we do when one fails?